 1) Just because a coin is old it does not mean it's valuable – if it did we would not sell ancient coins at £2 each in the shop...

 2) To us an old coin is a pre-decimal coin, anything before that is fairly modern for our collector base.
-We are more interested in buying Crowns, Halfcrowns, Florins, Shillings, Pennies, and Farthings (Old British coinage in general), than Decimal Pound coins and 50ps.
-Please do not bring in your cupro-nickel Beatrix Potter and Benjamin Britten 50ps we won’t buy them, especially if they are circulated cupro-nickel coins.
-Those we don’t want to buy.
+We are more interested in buying Crowns, Halfcrowns, Florins, Shillings...
+(Old British coinage in general), than Decimal coins.
+Please do not bring in your cupro-nickel Beatrix Potter and Benjamin Britten 50ps we won’t buy them.
+Especially circulated cupro-nickel coins: those we don’t want to buy.
 And that leads us to our next point...

 Silver coins are also of interest to us, but again only if they hold collector interest.
 The ‘rules’ of gold buying also apply to silver.
 Again we would be interested in buying a Silver Britannia with the Year of the Monkey Privy Mark for example because it holds collector interest and not only because it’s made of silver.

 We have been buying British coins, world coins, ancient coins, British banknotes, world banknotes, medallions, medals, and tokens for over 60 years.
-If you have something we’re interested in buying we will pay you immediately, you won’t have to wait six months to auction your material.
+We will pay you immediately if we are interested in buying your material.
 Sell your coins to Britain’s Coin Shop, where even other coin dealers come to sell their numismatic items!

-To request an appointment, we recommend emailing us at the email address below and attach pictures of the numismatic items you wish to sell.
+To request an appointment, we recommend emailing us at the email address below.
+Attach pictures of the numismatic items you wish to sell if you can.
 That way we will be able to see if the item is of interest to us or not.

 Please be aware that due to the high number of booking appointment requests we receive every day, we won't be able to respond to every email.
-So if you don't receive a response, please assume that we are not interested in buying your items.
+If you don't receive a response, please assume that we are not interested in buying your items.

 email us at: